In Sept. 2015, 450,000 visited for a major bike race in Richmond

 Richmond is divided into five distinct districts: Downtown, East End, North Side, Southside, and West End, and each district is further subdivided into several neighborhoods.
 Like most cities, homes are built close together, often in row houses, creating dense, but great walkable neighborhoods.

-Edgar Allan Poe’s writing desk and chair on display in Richmond, VA’s Poe Museum.
 Some of the notable neighborhoods include: Jackson Ward, Richmond’s traditional African-American neighborhood, once called the “Harlem of the South.”

-At the center of Jackson Ward there is now a statue of Richmond native Bill “Bojangles” Robinson, a renowned tap dancer and actor, and one of the most highly-paid African American entertainer in the first half of the twentieth century.
+At the center of Jackson Ward, there is now a statue of Richmond native Bill “Bojangles” Robinson, a renowned tap dancer, and actor, and one of the most highly-paid African American entertainer in the first half of the twentieth century.

 The Fan District

 The Fan District in Richmond’s West End is often mentioned by visitors to the city.
 The district, with tree-lined avenues, homes, and numerous local restaurants and businesses, borders nearby Carytown.
-Walking the neighborhood’s streets, it’s impossible to miss the unique ambience.
+Walking the neighborhood’s streets, it’s impossible to miss the unique ambiance.

-Development of the Fan district was strongly influenced by the City Beautiful movement of the late 19th century, and includes Monument Avenue, a boulevard featuring enormous equine statuary of Civil War Confederate generals and a statue of tennis icon Arthur Ashe.
+Development of the Fan district was strongly influenced by the City Beautiful movement of the late 19th century and includes Monument Avenue, a boulevard featuring enormous equine statuary of Civil War Confederate generals and a statue of tennis icon Arthur Ashe.

-Jeff Rutherfordis a voracious reader, quilter, podcaster, and CrossFit enthusiast, who has worked in the digital marketing industry for 20+ years.
+Jeff Rutherford is a voracious reader, quilter, podcaster, and CrossFit enthusiast, who has worked in the digital marketing industry for 20+ years.
 He lives in Western Massachusetts with his two sons.